hernan-revale/hernan-revale.github.io/index.md

 * Hernan Revale, Facundo Curbelo, Rubén Ascúa (2018). **Characteristics of exporting SMEs: case Province of Santa Fe, Argentina**.
 SMEs, Innovation and Development Journal (Revista PID).
 Volume: 6.
 Num.: 1.
 ISSN: 2344-9195

-## Publications in Academic Conferences
+## Presentations in Academic Conferences
 * Hernan Revale and Valentina Fernández (2021): **Network analysis of the Rafaeline innovation system**.
 Presented at the XXVI Annual Meeting of the Mercosur Pymes Network.
 Villa de Merlo, Argentina.
 October 13, 14 and 15, 2021.
 ISBN: 978-987-3608-57-5
 * Hernan Revale (2020): **Observatory of the Argentine video game industry: creation, development and future perspectives**.
 Experience presented at the 25th Annual Meeting of the Mercosur SMEs Network.
 Rafaela, Argentina.
 November 19 and 20, 2020.
 ISBN: 978-987-3608-54-4
 * Hernan Revale, Facundo Curbelo, Rubén Ascúa (2020): **Exports from the province of Santa Fe: inter-institutional articulation and modes of entry**.
 Presented at the XXV Annual Meeting of the Mercosur SMEs Network.
 Rafaela, Argentina.
 November 19 and 20, 2020.
 ISBN: 978-987-3608-54-4